A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Empirical Results

-\subsection{Performance when training GANs}
+\subsection{Performance when Training GANs}

 We apply our algorithm to train GANs to learn from both synthetic and real-world datasets.
-We formulate the GAN using our framework with the cross entropy loss, where $x, y$ are the parameters of the generator and discriminator networks $\mathcal{G}$ and $\mathcal{D}$ respectively, $\zeta$ is sampled from the data, and $\xi \sim N(0,I_d)$.
-To adapt Algorithm \ref{alg:Informal} to training GANs, we make the following simplifications in our simulations:
+When training on both datasets, we choose the proposal distribution $Q$ in our algorithm to be the (ADAM) stochastic gradients for $-\nabla_x f$.
+We formulate GAN using our framework with cross entropy loss, where $x, y$ are the parameters of generator $\mathcal{G}$ and discriminator $\mathcal{D}$ respectively, $\zeta$ is sampled from data, and $\xi \sim N(0,I_d)$.

-1) {\em Temperature schedule: } we use a fixed temperature $\tau,$ constant with iteration $i$, making it simpler to choose a good temperature value rather than a temperature schedule;